tkrille/dropwizard-template-config/README.md

 ## Copyright Notice

-This project is licensed under the Apache License, Version 2.0, January 2004, and uses the following 3rd party software
+This project is licensed under the Apache License, Version 2.0, January 2004, and uses the following 3rd party software:

 - Dropwizard